victorbrca/rhcsa-study-guide/README.md

 ## How to use

 As a study guide it makes more sense to digest the content via your web browser.
-You can access it at the [Objectives](markdown/Objectives.md) page.
+You can access it at the [Objectives](markdown/Objectives.md) page or via the official web site https://rhcsa-study-guide.org.

 If you want to edit the content, start by reviewing the [rules](markdown/Rules.md).
 After you can choose to edit the contents by following the proper procedure for contributing changes to a Git Hub repository (if you are not familiar with the Git Hub process you can find simple instructions [here](https://kbroman.org/github_tutorial/pages/fork.html)), or by creating a Git Hub [issue](https://github.com/victorbrca/rhcsa-study-guide/issues/new/choose).